 11. Doing a Furniture Image Search

-If you see a piece you love, but doesn’t fit your budget, you can download a photo of the item and then go to Google Images.
+If you see a piece you love but it doesn’t fit your budget, you can download a photo of the item and then go to Google Images.
 If you click on the “Search By Image” button (the camera icon) and upload the photo, you can search for similar items.
+You might find the item’s twin at a better price.

 12. Searching Craigslist